Revised July 2019

 Section 2.
 Additional Duties

 a.
 Website Manager.
-The Website Manager shall be accepted by a current board member for the duration of that Officer’s term.
+The Website Manager is to be accepted by a current board member or a member in good standing appointed by the current board of directors for the duration of a membership year (see article III, section2).
 They shall maintain the NYRCHA’s website and e-mail account.
 At the end of his/her term the Website Manager must transfer all account information and ownership information directly to their successor.

 b.
 Social Media Manager.
-The Social Medial Manager shall be accepted by a current board member for the duration of that Officer’s term.
+The Social Medial Manager is to be accepted by a current board member or a member in good standing appointed by the current board of directors for the duration of a membership year (see article III, section2).
 They shall maintain the NYRCHA’s social media account including by not limited to Facebook.
 At the end of his/her term the Social Media Manager must transfer all account information and ownership information directly to their successor.

 c.
 Points Secretary.
-The Points Secretary is to be accepted by a current board member for the duration of that Officer’s term.
+The Points Secretary is to be accepted by a current board member or a member in good standing appointed by the current board of directors for the duration of a membership year (see article III, section2).
 They shall keep a record of all members and horses shown at all NYRCHA shows and record all points accumulated for year-end awards and green rider lifetime points.
 At the end of his/her term the Points Secretary must transfer all point recordings directly to their successor.

 Article V Meetings